USS Icefish: Fourth and fifth patrols, May – August 1945

 Her fourth war patrol was conducted in the Hainan, Hong Kong, Formosa, Siam Gulf, and Java Sea areas.
 This patrol lasted 46 days with no contacts.

 Instead Icefish carried out another very useful function of U.S. Navy submarines during the later stages of the war.
 On 7 June with a PBY Catalina for air cover, she rescued six Army aviators off the coast of Formosa.
 Icefish arrived Fremantle 4 July for refit and sailed 29 July for her fifth war patrol.
 En route to station 7 August a small diesel lugger of 15 tons was intercepted.
 The crew consisted of two Japanese, two Eurasians, and five Chinese.
 One Japanese jumped overboard rather than be captured; the rest were taken on board Icefish.
 The lugger was sunk by gunfire.Icefish arrived Tanapag Harbor, Saipan, 22 August 1945, thus ending her fifth and last war patrol.
 She departed Saipan 1 September arriving San Francisco 18 September.
-Icefish decommissioned at Mare Island 21 June 1946 and jointed the Reserve Fleet.Icefish received four battle stars for World War II service.
+Icefish decommissioned at Mare Island 21 June 1946 and joined the Reserve Fleet.Icefish received four battle stars for World War II service.